-- (1) Reinvestment policy for the most recent fiscal year: The Company's reinvestments are in compliance with the "Procedures for Acquisition and Disposal of Assets", and shall be implemented after the evaluation of investment effectiveness and approved by the board of directors. - (2) The main reasons for profits or losses: In 2021, the Company recognized investment loss of NT\$5,379 thousand by using the equity method of accounting, which was mainly due to reduced profits on reinvestment of overseas companies caused by decline in operating loss. - (3) Investment Plans for the Coming Year: In order to obtain business opportunities and product upgrades, the Company expects to expand the plant for the Company's long-term development.
+- (1) Reinvestment policy for the most recent fiscal year: The Company's reinvestments are in compliance with the "Procedures for Acquisition and Disposal of Assets", and shall be implemented after the evaluation of investment effectiveness and approved by the board of directors. - (2) The main reasons for profits or losses: In 2022, the Company recognized investment loss of NT\$ 18,653 thousand by using the equity method of accounting, which was mainly due to the operating loss on overseas reinvestment company (MATC).
+The Company (MATC) is now actively developing hard disk related businesses, some new models have received orders from customers.
+It is expected that this year's profits will be improved. - (3) Investment Plans for the Coming Year: In order to meet the future needs of customers and products upgrade, the Company plans to upgrade and purchase new machines for the long-term development.